refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/chakra-ui/adding-sort-and-filters.md

 In the props, the filter element will receive the `value` and `onChange` props.
 You can use these props to change the filter value of the column.

 :::

-The menu also contains a clear and apply button.
-When the user clicks on the clear button, the filter value of the column will be cleared.
-When the user clicks on the apply button, the filter value of the column will be set.

 :::tip
 By default, filter operator is "contains" for columns.
 You can change the filter operator by passing the `filterOperator` property to the `meta` in column definition.
 For example, you can change the filter operator to "eq" like below: